astrapi69/pg-enum-usertype/README.md

 </div>

-This project holds view model classes for resource bundles objects
+This project holds the class PGEnumUserType for custom user type that maps string to enum and back.
+Note: Can be used only with Postgres database and hibernate

 ## License